oemof/oemof-thermal/docs/concentrating_solar_power.rst

 The data for ambient temperature and irradiance must have the same time index.
 Depending on the method, the irradiance must be the horizontal direct irradiance or the direct normal irradiance.
-Be aware of the correct time index regarding the time zone, as the utilized pv lib need the correct time stamp corresponding to the location.
+Be aware of the correct time index regarding the time zone, as the utilized pvlib need the correct time stamp corresponding to the location.